mstarLabs/pfSense/README.md

 | Adapter 3 | LabNet_VLAN10   | Infrastructure (DC01) |
 | Adapter 4 | LabNet_VLAN20   | Sales Clients  |

-> **Note:** Each VLAN is mapped to a sparate VirtualBox Internal Network.
+> **Note:** Each VLAN is mapped to a separate VirtualBox Internal Network.
 VLAN tagging is not within VirtualBox.

 ---